AmnaAlii/MasterSchool/README.md

 This project analyzes user assignments to hypothesized rewards program perks to identify key trends and insights for targeted marketing strategies.

 ## Project Summary
-Summarize your project, including key points, insights, and links to relevant files.

 - **Key Points and Insights**:
     - **Increased Engagement**: Identified segments show distinct behaviors that can be targeted for higher engagement.